 Airport Transfer on arrival or departure

-The trip officially starts on May 22nd, but if you are traveling across an ocean to get to Paris, you may want to consider arriving a day early so you have time to relax and get acclimated to the local time zone.
-If you do decide to arrive early you can book that directly on the website under the Ad On's button.
-We will make sure that you are kept in the same room that you will be in for the trip.
+The trip officially starts on May 22nd, but if you are traveling across an ocean to get to Paris, consider arriving a day early so you have time to relax and adjust to the local time zone.
+If you do decide to arrive early you can book that directly on the website under the Add On button.
+We'll ensure that you are kept in the same room that you will be in for the trip.

 We will have a zoom call about 6 weeks before the trip starts to discuss all that information and give you a packing list.
 Here is a great website that we love that will help you with packing and travel trips.

 Paris weather in May is very pleasant with an average temperature of 60°F. Things warm up at midday and temperatures can rise up to 70°F with nightly lows of 52°F. There are nine hours of sunshine each day, which continues to increase towards the end of the month.

 This trip will be led by Katrin Hodapp.
 A 25-year resident in her adopted Paris.
 Katrin has turned from a career as an international literary agent to sharing her passion for travel and art.
 She speaks five languages fluently and, when not guiding visitors in France, Holland, and Morocco, is an active translator in the film industry.
 She's always keen to find the perfect view, the ideal bistro, and hidden gem to make the trips she leads seamless and memorable.